Skip to content

 Template under legal review.
 This document is a working draft and has not yet been reviewed by qualified counsel.
 It must not be published externally without review and should not be relied upon as legal advice.

 Security is a first-class design constraint at RegSpace.
-Clients entrust us with confidential internal policies; a single cross-tenant leak would be an extinction-level event, so we assume hostile conditions and defend in depth.
+Clients entrust us with confidential internal policies, so we assume hostile conditions and defend in depth.
+We describe below what is in place today and, where relevant, what is on the roadmap; we do not claim controls we have not implemented.

 Tenant isolation

-• Schema-per-tenant in AlloyDB.
-Each tenant has its own Postgres schema (tenant_<uuid>); no shared tables contain tenant-scoped business data.
-A mis-scoped query fails to resolve rather than returning another tenant’s rows.
+• Schema-per-tenant.
+Each tenant has its own Postgres schema (tenant_<uuid>); no shared table holds tenant-scoped business data.
+The tenant id is resolved from an authenticated, validated session and used to select the schema, so a mis-scoped query fails to resolve rather than returning another tenant’s rows.

 Encryption

-• TLS 1.3 in transit; HSTS preload on all hosts.
+• TLS in transit on all hosts, with HSTS enabled.

 Authentication and access

-• MFA required for all RegSpace staff accounts.
+• MFA for your users is enforced by your own identity provider through SSO; MFA is required for all RegSpace staff accounts.

-• Production access is break-glass only, time-bound, peer-approved, and fully audited.
+• Production access is restricted to a small team and is audited.

 Model-provider controls